Eosinophilic lung disease

 Bronchocentric granulomatosis (BG)

 Bronchocentric granulomatosis (BG) is a rare disorder with non-specific radiographic findings.
-Approximately 2/3 of cases are not associated with tissue eosinophilia.
-The remaining 1/3 have peripheral eosinophilia, asthma, fungal hyphae at biopsy and positive sputum cultures for Aspergillus.
+Approximately two-thirds of cases are not associated with tissue eosinophilia.
+The remaining one-third have peripheral eosinophilia, asthma, fungal hyphae at biopsy and positive sputum cultures for Aspergillus.

-Churg Strauss syndrome (also known as allergic granulomatosis and angiitis), is associated with CT findings similar to CEP.
-Like CEP, CSS is seen in asthma patients.
-In contrast to CEP, the subpleural consolidations tend to have a lobular distribution and tend to be migratory or transient.
+Eosinophilic granulomatosis with polyangiitis (EGPA), previously known as Churg-Strauss syndrome, is associated with CT findings similar to CEP.
+Like CEP, EGPA is seen in asthma patients.
+In contrast to CEP which has homogeneous peripheral airspace consolidations, the subpleural consolidations in EGPA tend to have a lobular distribution and tend to be migratory or transient.
 In addition, centrilobular nodules are found on CT.

 - 1. Jeong YJ, Kim KI, Seo IJ et-al. Eosinophilic lung diseases: a clinical, radiologic, and pathologic overview.
 Radiographics.
 27 (3): 617-37. doi:10.1148/rg.273065051 - Pubmed citation